Hannan-H/2024-Mid-Year-City-Progress/README.md

 -  interactivity: (filters, dropdowns, and tooltips in a clean layout using smart colour and no fluff)
 -  tools dont matter you can use excel, tableau, powerBI, all of these are fine.
 -  What matters is this dashboard should drive action.
 -  Simple dashboard with sharp KPI(key performance indicator) focus.
+Show that you know how to tell a story with data.

 2. Build a consulting style slide deck with your data.